Palm Springs, California: Ongoing cultural events

 For many years, The Fabulous Palm Springs Follies was a stage-show at the historic Plaza Theatre featuring performers over the age of 55.
 Still Kicking: The Fabulous Palm Springs Follies is a 1997 Mel Damski short documentary film about the Follies.
 The Palm Springs Follies closed for good after the 2013–14 season.

 Starting in 2004, the city worked with downtown businesses to develop the weekly Palm Springs VillageFest.
 The downtown street fair has been a regular Thursday evening event, drawing tourists and locals alike to Palm Canyon Drive to stroll amid the food and craft vendors.

 Events related to films and film-craft are sponsored by the Desert Film Society.

 Public art

-The city and various individuals have sponsored different public art projects in the city.
+The city and various individuals have sponsored different public art projects in the city, including Robolights.
 Numerous galleries and studios are located in the city and region.
 The California Art Club has a chapter in Palm Springs.
 The Desert Art Center of Coachella Valley was established in Palm Springs in 1950.

 Modern architecture

 Besides its tradition of mid-century modern architecture, Palm Springs and the region features numerous noted architects.
-Other (non-Mid-Century Modern) include Edward H. Fickett, Haralamb H. Georgescu, Howard Lapham, and Karim Rashid.
+Other (non-Mid-Century Modern) include Edward H. Fickett, Haralamb H. Georgescu, Howard Lapham, Karim Rashid.

+Preservation

+In addition to Modernism Week, Palm Springs has several organizations that are dedicated to the preservation of the city's history, architecture and culture: